-At December 31, 2014 and September 30, 2015, the unrecognized compensation expense associated with respect to options granted to employees was \$4,800 and \$2.0 million (unaudited), respectively, and is expected to be recognized on a straight-line basis over 3.74 and 3.76 years (unaudited), respectively.
+At December 31, 2014 and 2015, the unrecognized compensation expense associated with respect to options granted to employees was \$4,800 and \$4.7 million, respectively, and is expected to be recognized on a straight-line basis over 3.74 and 3.64 years, respectively.

 Stock-based compensation expense related to awards to non-employees is recognized based on the then-current fair value at each measurement date over the associated service period of the award, which is generally the vesting term, on a straight line basis.
 The Company used the Black-Scholes valuation model to assist it in determining the fair value of stock-based awards.
-Stock-based compensation expense for non-employees was negligible for all periods presented.
+Stock-based compensation expense for non-employees was \$- and \$428,000 for the period January 27, 2014 (inception) to December 31, 2014 and the year ended December 31, 2015, respectively.
+For the year ended December 31, 2015 the following assumptions were used in the valuation of non-employee stock options: risk free interest rate of 1.8%-2.2%, expected life of 9.1-10 years, dividend yield of 0% and expected volatility of 82.0%-84.7%.